Guide to Retirement - Hired 2010 or later

 • Consult with your retirement plan vendor, TIAA or SERS, regarding your upcoming plans to retire.

-• Call HR Services or submit an Inquiry through the WorkLion portal to confirm your eligibility to retire per Policy HR54, if hired prior to January 1, 2010.
+• Call HR Services or submit an Inquiry through the WorkLion portal to confirm your eligibility to retire per Policy HR54, if hired on or after January 1, 2010.

 • Notify your supervisor and/or local HR unit of your intent to retire so your unit can initiate the electronic retirement process in a timely fashion.